ScienceCore/climaterisk/book/en/md/00_Introduction_Setup/02_Configuring_Verifying_Environment.md

 + First, you will construct a file called `.netrc` in your home folder (i.e., `~/.netrc`) that contains those credentials.
 + Next, you will execute a test that verifies the configuration.

-The following executable cell defines some Python functions to invoke later (importing relevant Python utilities as needed).
+The following executable cell defines some Python functions to invoke later (and imports relevant Python utilities as needed).
 <!-- #endregion -->

 ```python jupyter={"source_hidden": true}